macleginn/bivaltyp/content/project/publications/index.md

 Perkova, Natalia.
 2013.
 [Non-canonical argument marking in two-place predication: the case of the Baltic languages](https://bivaltyp.info/docs/Perkova_2013_NonCanonical.pdf).
 Unpublished paper, Stockholm.

 ### Selected conference talks
+Say, Sergey.
+2025.
+[Genealogical and areal patterns in the distribution of bivalent valency class systems](https://bivaltyp.info/docs/ Say_2025_Genealogical_Bern.pdf).
+Paper presented at the ISW Colloquium.
+University of Bern, Department of Linguistics, March 31, 2025.

 Rostovtsev-Popiel, Alexander.
 2024.
 [Case-Marking Alignment in Kartvelian: An Insight from the BivalTyp Database](https://bivaltyp.info/docs/Rostovtsev_Popiel_2024_Case_Marking.pdf).
 Paper presented at the First Eurasian Congress of Linguists.
 Moscow, December 9-13, 2024.

 Kuzin, Nikita & Sergey Say.
 2024.
-[Valency classes in the languages of West Asia](Kuzin_Say_2024_Valency_LACIM.pdf).
+[Valency classes in the languages of West Asia](https://bivaltyp.info/docs/Kuzin_Say_2024_Valency_LACIM.pdf).
 Paper presented at the LACIM (European research network on linguistics and languages of the Anatolia-Caucasus-Iran-Mesopotamia area) 2024 International conference.
 Inalco, Paris, December 4-5, 2024.

 Romanova, Nina.
 2024.
 [Svjaz’ markirovanija aktantov i etimologicheskogo rodstva dvuxvalentnyx predikatov v romanskix jazykax](https://bivaltyp.info/docs/Romanova_2024_Svjaz_young.pdf) [The relationship between argument marking and the etymological relatedness of bivalent predicates in Romance languages].
 Paper presented at the 21st Conference on Typology and Grammar for Young Scholars.
 Institute for Linguistic Studies, RAS, St. Petersburg, November 21–23, 2024. (in Russian)